Sforza Castle: History

 In 1450, Francesco Sforza, once he had shattered the republicans, began reconstruction of the castle to turn it into his princely residence.
 In 1452 he hired the sculptor and architect Filarete to design and decorate the central tower, which is still known as the Torre del Filarete.
 After Francesco's death, the construction was continued by his son Galeazzo Maria, under the architect Benedetto Ferrini.
 The decoration was executed by local painters.
 In 1476, during the regency of Bona of Savoy, the tower bearing her name was built.
+In 1485, architect Pietro Antonio Solari took inspiration from castle while working on Kremlin in Moscow.

 In 1494 Ludovico Sforza became lord of Milan, and called on numerous artists to decorate the castle.
 These include Leonardo da Vinci (who frescoed several rooms, in collaboration with Bernardino Zenale and Bernardino Butinone) and Bramante, who painted frescoes in the Sala del Tesoro; the Sala della Balla was decorated with Francesco Sforza's deeds.
 Around 1498, Leonardo worked on the ceiling of the Sala delle Asse, painting decorations of vegetable motifs.
 In the following years, however, the castle was damaged by assaults from Italian, French and German troops; a bastion, known as tenaglia, was added, perhaps designed by Cesare Cesariano.
 In 2025, evidence of tunnels sketched by da Vinci were identified below the structure.